Aliases for ATP6V1C2 Gene

 GeneCards Summary for ATP6V1C2 Gene

 ATP6V1C2 (ATPase H+ Transporting V1 Subunit C2) is a Protein Coding gene.
-Among its related pathways are Synaptic vesicle cycle and Immune System.
+Among its related pathways are Insulin receptor recycling and Signaling by GPCR.
 GO annotations related to this gene include protein dimerization activity and hydrogen-exporting ATPase activity, phosphorylative mechanism.
 An important paralog of this gene is ATP6V1C1.

 UniProtKB/Swiss-Prot for ATP6V1C2 Gene

 Subunit of the peripheral V1 complex of vacuolar ATPase.
 Subunit C is necessary for the assembly of the catalytic sector of the enzyme and is likely to have a specific function in its catalytic activity.
 V-ATPase is responsible for acidifying a variety of intracellular compartments in eukaryotic cells.